100 Sights in Saint Petersburg, Russia (with Map and Images)

 The Concert Hall of the Mariinsky Theatre is a concert hall complex in St. Petersburg, located in two buildings: the building of the Mariinsky Theatre's Scenery Workshops, rebuilt in the 2000s at 20 Pisareva Street, and the connected Southern Building at 39 Dekabristov Street.

-The Temple of the Kazan Icon of the Mother of God at the Krasnenkoy Cemetery is an Orthodox Church in the Kirov district of St. Petersburg, near the Krasnenkoy Cemetery.
-The main church of the Kirov Refuge of the St. Petersburg Diocese of the Russian Orthodox Church.
+The Church of the Kazan Icon of the Mother of God at the Krasnenskoye Cemetery is an Orthodox church in the Kirovsky District of St. Petersburg, near the Krasnenskoye Cemetery.
+The main church of the Kirov deanery of the St. Petersburg diocese of the Russian Orthodox Church.

 Wikipedia: Храм Казанской иконы Божией Матери у Красненького кладбища (RU), Website